Bina Rai: Career

-Death
+Personal life and death

-Bina Rai died on 6 December 2009, following a cardiac arrest.
-She is survived by her two sons, Prem Kishen and Kailash (Monty), and grandchildren Sidharth and Akansha.
+On 2 September 1952, Bina Rai married Premnath who had then recently broke up with Madhubala after the latter started an affair with Dilip Kumar.
+Rai and Nath had fallen for each other during the making of their first film together namely Aurat (1953) and got married before its release.
+They had two sons, actors Prem Krishen (born 5 July 1953) and Kailash Nath (Monty) (born 25 May 1958).
+Bina Rai spent the last years of her life with her younger son Monty, an actor, his family in southern Mumbai's Malabar Hill's famous Anita building.
+She died on 6 December 2009, following a cardiac arrest at the age of 77.
+She is survived by her two sons and grandchildren.
 Prem Kishen had a short-term career as a film actor before shifting to film and television production; Cinevistaas Limited.
 Her grandson, Siddharth Malhotra is a film director, who made his debut with Dharma Productions's We Are Family (2010).